foysalimran/domain-for-sale/readme.txt

 * Option to modify the default font and font sizes.
 * Includes useful SEO settings to help rank your site higher in search engine results.
 * Each sentence can be easily altered through the settings panel.
+* Unlimited contact informations.
-* Features a powerful contact form with a wide range of customizable options.
+* Powerful contact form with a wide range of customizable options.
+* Add your own contact form shortcode.
+* Custom CSS option to change any styling from the option panel.
+* Custom JS option to change any scripts from the option panel.
+So you will able to add any analytics, tracking code or script easily.
 * Offers a backup option to effortlessly use the same settings for multiple websites.
+* No third-party theme dependencies.
+Work individually as like a theme.
+* Super Fast and Active Support.
+* Multilingual Ready.
+* RTL Supported.
+* SEO friendly & optimized for speed.

 == SETTINGS PANEL ==